Solar Permit Solutions

 Review state laws: In states with solar access legislation, HOAs cannot legally prohibit solar installations based solely on visibility.
 Prepare to appeal using legal grounds whenever applicable.

-Gather documentation: Obtain a site plan, shading analysis, and complete breakdown of your proposed solar system, along with your installation expert's licensing and certification credentials.
+Gather documentation: Obtain a site plan, shading analysis, and complete breakdown of your proposed solar system, along with your installation expert’s licensing and certification credentials.
+Use NREL’s PVWatts Calculator to estimate your system’s energy production at various placement locations.
+This tool can provide data showing how an HOA’s proposed placement restrictions would reduce energy output, strengthening your case during the appeal process.
 Solar permit expediting services can help ensure all documentation meets requirements.

 Submit an appeal: Draft a formal appeal referencing your state’s solar access legislation and explaining how the HOA restrictions will affect efficiency or raise costs.
 Submit this document, along with all supporting materials, within the designated appeal timeframe.